Neutis/neutis-docs/docs/examples/spi.md

 ## SPI Example

-In this example you'll know how to control Neutis' SPI interface.
+In this example, we demonstrate how to control Neutis' SPI interface.
 We're going to use SPI0, but you can practice with SPI1 as well.
 Just make sure that overlay for SPI1 is enabled in your ```/boot/Env.txt``` and you're using the right pins.